The Dreamer Is the Dream: Reception

 All About Jazz correspondent Karl Ackermann observed "The Dreamer Is the Dream is a testament to Potter's composing as much as to his multi-reed instrumentality.
 He penned each of the compositions here and they all speak to a deeper sense of mortality, portrayed through lyricism and emotive performances.
 Potter's responsiveness as a leader shines through in the beautifully orchestrated work of this quartet.
-One of Potter's best to date". in another review Mark Sullivan noted "In short, while this is the most conventional of Potter's ECM albums, it's still a kaleidoscopic affair, full of contrasting moods and tonal colors.
+One of Potter's best to date".
+In another review for the same website Mark Sullivan noted "In short, while this is the most conventional of Potter's ECM albums, it's still a kaleidoscopic affair, full of contrasting moods and tonal colors.
 It's a splendid showcase for the leader's composing and playing, but still offers plenty of space for the other band members.
-Here's hoping we hear more from them".
+Here's hoping we hear more from them."

-RTÉ reviewer Paddy Kehoe called it "a rich, yet curiously elusive album" stating "Tenor and soprano sax visionary Chris Potter has produced a richly poised, seductive album in The Dreamer is the Dream, on which the American musician shines".
+RTÉ reviewer Paddy Kehoe called it "a rich, yet curiously elusive album" stating "Tenor and soprano sax visionary Chris Potter has produced a richly poised, seductive album in The Dreamer is the Dream, on which the American musician shines."